South African Federation of Trade Unions

-The South African Federation of Trade Unions (SAFTU) is a trade union federation in South Africa.
+The South African Federation of Trade Unions (SAFTU) is a socialist trade union federation in South Africa.
 It was founded in 2017, and is the second largest of the country's main trade union confederations, with 21 affiliated trade unions organising 800,000 workers.

+Politics

+The federation describes its key political principles as worker control and democracy, anti-imperialism and socialism.

 Affiliates

 Current affiliates

 The following unions were affiliated in 2021: